app-init/app-init/README.md

 `npm`
 `yarn`

+## Database
+Default directory for database data is `~/mongodb`

 ## TODO
 Automate adding an application

-Automate install package depencies for development Document Everything
+Automate install package depencies for development

+Document Everything

 Add Badges to package repos README.md

+Check to see if base docker image is build